Here are some quick answers to the questions we get asked most often…

 In addition to selling a variety of typewriters (desktops, portables, electrics, manuals, and even some with unique typefaces), I offer them for rent on a weekly or monthly basis.
 (So far, everyone who has rented a machine has fallen in love with it and decided to buy it!)
 I also clean and do repairs for people who already own a typewriter.
 I have a former IBM serviceman working with me so we also clean and repair IBM Selectrics.
 Several weekends a month, I offer DIY classes at my workshop, where people can learn how to clean their own machines using the same tools and techniques that I use, at a fraction of the cost.

-The typewriter workshop is open most weekday afternoons and on weekends, but by-appointment-only.
+The typewriter workshop is open most weekday afternoons and on weekends, by-appointment-only.

 Do you collect typewriters?
 How many do you have?
 Do you have a favorite?